Branding & Strategy

 1. Brand Purpose, Vision, and Values

-Start your style guide with a brief statement of your brand’s purpose, vision, and core values.
+Open your style guide with a brief statement of your brand’s purpose, vision, and core values.
 This section grounds the visual and verbal rules that follow in strategic context.
-Specifically, team members who understand why the brand exists make better creative decisions than those who only know the rules.
+Team members who understand why the brand exists make better creative decisions than those who only know the rules.

-Keep this section to one page or fewer.
-Your full brand strategy document holds the complete detail.
-The style guide only needs a clear, accessible summary that provides context for the rules that follow throughout the rest of the document.
+Keep it to one page or fewer.
+Your full brand strategy document holds the complete detail; the style guide only needs a clear, accessible summary that frames the rules that follow.

 2. Logo Usage Rules

-Your logo section should cover every approved version of your logo.
-These versions include the primary logo, secondary logo, icon mark, and any approved wordmarks.
-Additionally, show clear examples of incorrect logo usage — stretched, recoloured, rotated, or placed on conflicting backgrounds.
+Your logo section should cover every approved version of your logo — the primary logo, secondary logo, icon mark, and any approved wordmarks.
+Just as importantly, show clear examples of incorrect usage: stretched, recoloured, rotated, or placed on conflicting backgrounds.

 Define minimum size requirements, clear space rules, and approved placement zones.
-Furthermore, specify which logo version applies to which context — light backgrounds, dark backgrounds, and single-colour applications.
-This level of specificity prevents the most common logo misuse errors your team and partners encounter.
+Specify which logo version applies to which context — light backgrounds, dark backgrounds, and single-colour applications.
+This level of specificity prevents the most common logo misuse errors your team and partners run into.

-Inconsistent logo usage is one of the most damaging and most common brand errors.
-In fact, we cover it in detail in our list of branding mistakes that kill business growth.
-A clear logo section in your style guide eliminates this problem entirely.
+Inconsistent logo usage is one of the most damaging and most common brand errors — we cover it in detail in our list of branding mistakes that kill business growth.
+A clear logo section eliminates this problem almost entirely.

 3. Colour Palette

-Your colour palette section must include every approved brand colour with its exact values.
-Specifically, provide HEX codes for digital use, RGB values for screen, and CMYK values for print.
-Additionally, define your primary palette, secondary palette, and any neutral or supporting colours your brand uses.
+Your colour palette section must include every approved brand colour with its exact values: HEX codes for digital use, RGB values for screen, and CMYK values for print.
+Define your primary palette, secondary palette, and any neutral or supporting colours your brand uses.

-Show clear examples of approved colour combinations and combinations to avoid.
-For example, specify which background colours allow which text colours for accessibility and readability.
-Moreover, define usage proportions — which colours lead visually, which support, and which appear sparingly across all brand materials.
+Show clear examples of approved colour combinations — and combinations to avoid.
+Specify which background colours allow which text colours for accessibility and readability.
+Then define usage proportions: which colours lead visually, which support, and which appear only sparingly across your materials.

 4. Typography

 Your typography section covers your brand fonts, their approved weights, and their application hierarchy.
 Define which font applies to H1 headings, H2 headings, body copy, captions, and call-to-action text.
-Furthermore, provide fallback fonts for situations where brand fonts are unavailable in certain platforms or systems.
+Provide fallback fonts for platforms and systems where your brand fonts are unavailable.

-Include examples of correct font sizing, line spacing, and letter spacing for each application.
-Specifically, show both digital and print examples where the applications differ significantly.
-Teams that receive visual examples rather than just written rules make fewer typographic errors in daily practice.
+Include examples of correct font sizing, line spacing, and letter spacing for each application, and show both digital and print examples where they differ.
+Teams that get visual examples rather than just written rules make far fewer typographic errors in daily practice.

 5. Imagery and Photography Style

-Your imagery guidelines define the visual style of photography, illustrations, and icons your brand uses.
-This section should include examples of approved imagery alongside clear examples of what to avoid.
-Moreover, define the mood, subject matter, colour treatment, and composition style that align with your brand.
+Your imagery guidelines define the visual style of the photography, illustrations, and icons your brand uses.
+Include examples of approved imagery alongside clear examples of what to avoid, and define the mood, subject matter, colour treatment, and composition style that align with your brand.

-Many brands overlook this section entirely — and inconsistent imagery is often the most visible result.
-Instead, invest time in curating a library of approved images that team members can reference and use.
-Additionally, specify guidelines for stock photography, custom photography briefs, and AI-generated imagery if your brand uses them.
+Many brands skip this section entirely — and inconsistent imagery is often the most visible result.
+Instead, invest time in curating a library of approved images your team can reference and reuse.
+Add guidelines for stock photography, custom photography briefs, and AI-generated imagery if your brand uses them.

 6. Brand Voice and Tone

-Your brand voice defines the consistent personality your brand expresses across every piece of communication.
-Tone adjusts within that voice depending on context — more formal in a proposal, more relaxed in a social media post.
-However, both voice and tone always stay anchored to the same underlying brand personality.
+Your brand voice is the consistent personality your brand expresses across every piece of communication.
+Tone adjusts within that voice depending on context — more formal in a proposal, more relaxed in a social post — but both stay anchored to the same underlying personality.

 Define your brand voice in three to five clear characteristics.
-For each characteristic, provide a brief explanation and a side-by-side do/don’t example.
-Furthermore, include example sentences for common scenarios — social posts, email subject lines, and customer support responses.
+For each one, give a brief explanation and a side-by-side do/don’t example.
+Include sample sentences for common scenarios — social posts, email subject lines, and customer support replies — so the voice is easy to copy, not just admire.

-Brand voice consistency directly builds the kind of trust that drives long-term customer loyalty.
-Our guide on the psychology behind brands that customers trust instantly explains precisely how consistent communication shapes emotional brand perception over time.
+Voice consistency directly builds the kind of trust that drives long-term loyalty.
+Our guide on the psychology behind brands that customers trust instantly explains exactly how consistent communication shapes emotional brand perception over time.

 7. Messaging and Tagline Usage

 Your messaging section covers your tagline, your core value proposition, and your approved elevator pitch.
-Additionally, it should include approved business descriptions in 25, 50, and 100 words.
-Teams regularly need these descriptions for social profiles, directory listings, press releases, and partnership materials.
+Include approved business descriptions in 25, 50, and 100 words — teams constantly need these for social profiles, directory listings, press releases, and partnership materials.

 Define exactly how your tagline should and should not appear.
-For example, specify whether the tagline should always accompany the logo or can stand independently in certain contexts.
-Moreover, include approved translations if your brand communicates across multiple languages or regional markets.
+Specify whether it must always accompany the logo or can stand alone in certain contexts, and include approved translations if your brand communicates across multiple languages or regional markets.

-Strong, consistent messaging is the verbal equivalent of a consistent logo.
-It signals to customers that your brand knows exactly what it stands for.
-Read our guide on what is brand positioning to ensure your messaging section reflects a clear, differentiated market position.
+Strong, consistent messaging is the verbal equivalent of a consistent logo — it signals to customers that your brand knows exactly what it stands for.
+Read our guide on what is brand positioning to make sure your messaging section reflects a clear, differentiated market position.

-💡 Pro Tip: The most usable brand style guides are not the most complete ones — they are the most accessible ones.
-Aim for 20 to 30 pages maximum.
-Include visual examples on every page.
-Store the guide in a location your team opens daily — not a folder they search for when they remember it exists.
+Pro Tip: The most usable brand style guides are not the most complete ones — they are the most accessible ones.
+Aim for 20 to 30 pages maximum, include visual examples on every page, and store the guide somewhere your team opens daily, not a folder they search for when they remember it exists.

 How to Make Your Brand Style Guide Actually Usable

 Format your style guide for the way your team actually works.
-If your team uses Figma, build the guide in Figma.
-If your team works primarily in Google Workspace, create a Google Slides or Notion version that integrates naturally into their daily workflow.
+If they live in Figma, build it in Figma.
+If they work primarily in Google Workspace, create a Google Slides or Notion version that slots naturally into their daily workflow.

 Keep every section highly visual.
-Use annotated examples instead of paragraphs of explanation wherever possible.
-Additionally, limit each rule to one clear sentence — if a rule requires a full paragraph to explain, simplify the rule itself rather than the explanation.
+Use annotated examples instead of paragraphs of explanation wherever possible, and limit each rule to one clear sentence — if a rule needs a full paragraph to explain, simplify the rule itself rather than the explanation.

-Create a one-page quick-reference summary for your most frequently used elements.
-Specifically, this summary should cover your primary logo, colour palette, typography, and voice in a single glance.
+Then create a one-page quick-reference summary for your most frequently used elements: primary logo, colour palette, typography, and voice, all in a single glance.
 Teams that can answer basic brand questions from one page use their style guide far more consistently throughout the year.

 How to Roll Out Your Brand Style Guide to Your Team